History of Real Madrid CF: La Décima and Champions League three-peat

 Real Madrid began their 2016–17 campaign, which was to be Zidane's first full season in charge of the club, with a victory in the 2016 UEFA Super Cup against Sevilla.
 On 10 December 2016, Madrid played their 35th-straight match without a loss, which set a new club record.
-On 18 December 2016, the club defeated Japanese outfit Kashima Antlers 4–2 in the final of the 2016 FIFA Club World Cup.
+On 18 December 2016, Real Madrid face Japanese club Kashima Antlers in the club world cup final but the game ends in 2-2 draw but in extra-time Real Madrid makes it 4-2 where Ronaldo scored hat-trick and helps Real Madrid to lift the fifth club world cup trophy..
 With a 3–3 draw at Sevilla in the second leg of the Copa del Rey round of 16 on 12 January 2017, Madrid progressed to the quarter-finals with a 6–3 aggregate victory and extended its unbeaten run to 40 matches, breaking Barcelona's Spanish record of 39 matches unbeaten in all competitions from the previous season.
 Their unbeaten streak ended after a 1–2 away loss against the same opposition in La Liga three days later.
 The team then was knocked out of the Copa del Rey by Celta Vigo 3–4 on aggregate.
 These slips, however, did not affect the overall trajectory of the season.
-In May, Madrid won the league title for a record 33rd time, their first title in five years, accumulating 93 points in the process.
-On 3 June 2017, the club's victory over Juventus in the Champions League final resulted in Real Madrid becoming the first team to successfully defend their title in the UEFA Champions League era, and the first to win consecutive titles in the competition since Milan in 1989 and 1990, when the tournament was known as the European Cup.
-Real Madrid's title was its 12th, extending the record, and its third in four years.
+In May, Madrid won the league title for a record 33rd time, their first title in five years, accumulating 93 points in the process.On 3 June 2017, the defending champion Real Madrid face Juventus in the Final and the Four-times Ballon d'Or winner Ronaldo scored brace which makes 4-1 in full time and helps club to defend their title which was 12 champions league trophy for the club and its third in four years.
 The achievement is also known as "La Duodécima".
 The 2016–17 season was the greatest campaign in terms of trophies won (four out of possible five) in the history of Real Madrid, an achievement that would be later equalled in the 2017–18 season.